farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 1. Make the same number everyday.
 275 crankshafts every day, more than 10% change from month to month, this is a daily production plan and it's difficult.
-The Germans try to do it a sucky way, they have a monthly pattern rather than alternating.
+The Germans have a monthly pattern rather than alternating.
 The problem is you stick to a plan for the whole month which is hard since most companies can't do today what they planned yesterday.

 2. Easier is to mix them to the smallest possible lot size, ideally 1 which isn't always possible.